top of page

 About Melody Wilson, mezzo-soprano

-Melody Wilson has gained recognition as an accomplished operatic artist in the United States and Europe, equally celebrated in classic and contemporary repertory.
-Praised for her “rich voice and great acting chops” (St Louis Post-Dispatch), her “smoky mezzo-soprano and stately deportment” (Opera News), and her “beautiful voice and well-honed technique” (San Francisco Classical Voice), she’s been hailed for performances that “reign supreme” (St Louis Magazine) and for her “fine comic work” (Broadway World).
+Mezzo-soprano Melody Wilson has gained recognition as an accomplished operatic artist in the United States and Europe, equally celebrated in classic and contemporary repertory.
+Praised for her “rich voice and great acting chops” (St Louis Post-Dispatch), her “smoky mezzo-soprano and stately deportment” (Opera News), and her “beautiful voice and well-honed technique” (San Francisco Classical Voice), she’s been hailed for performances that “reign supreme” (St Louis Magazine), for her “ruby timbre” (KDHX) and for her “fine comic work” (Broadway World).
+She appears on Opera America Magazine’s winter 2024 cover as Fricka in Das Rheingold.

-Wilson has enjoyed a varied 2022-23, covering Olga in Tchaikovsky’s Eugene Onegin and John Adams’ new Antony and Cleopatra at San Francisco Opera, and Cousin Blanche in Terence Blanchard’s Champion at the Metropolitan Opera.
-Her season commenced with performances of Olga, and of Meg Page in Verdi’s Falstaff at Union Avenue Opera, and a concert performance of the mezzo-soprano role in Paul Moravec’s Sanctuary Road with Chautauqua Symphony Orchestra, which she reprised in the staged opera version of the work with the Penn Music Festival in February and will revive with the Bach Festival Society of Winter Park in 2024.
+Wilson enjoyed a varied 2022-23, covering Olga in Tchaikovsky’s Eugene Onegin and John Adams’ new Antony and Cleopatra at San Francisco Opera, and Cousin Blanche in Terence Blanchard’s Champion at the Metropolitan Opera.
+Her season commenced with Olga, and Meg Page in Verdi’s Falstaff at Union Avenue Opera, and a concert performance of the mezzo-soprano role in Sanctuary Road with Chautauqua Symphony Orchestra, which she reprised in the staged opera version of the work with the Lancaster Symphony in February.
 She returned to a favorite role, Fenena in Verdi’s Nabucco, with Washington Concert Opera in March.
-Her season concludes in May with a Beethoven's Symphony No. 9 with the Brooklyn Chamber Orchestra, and a new work by Martin Rokeach, Bodies on the Line: The Flint Sit-down Strike, with the Oakland Symphony.
+Her season concludes in May with a Beethoven 9th Symphony with the Brooklyn Chamber Orchestra, and a new work by Martin Rokeach, Bodies on the Line, with the Oakland Symphony.

-In 2021-22, Wilson debuted with the San Francisco Symphony, performing a concert including Brahms’ Alto Rhapsody and spirituals arranged by Jack Perla.
-She also debuted with the Oakland Symphony, singing songs by Richard Strauss and H. Leslie Adams, and prepared the mezzo-soprano soloist in Tippett’s A Child of Our Time, under the baton of Leonard Slatkin (canceled due to pandemic).
-Other company debuts included Baltimore Concert Opera in the role of Principessa di Bouillon in Cilea’s Adriana Lecouvreur, the role of Mum in Britten’s Albert Herring with the Princeton Festival, and Olga in semi-staged performances of Eugene Onegin with the Dallas Symphony and maestro Fabio Luisi.
+In 2021-22, Wilson debuted with the San Francisco Symphony, performing a concert including Brahms’ Alto Rhapsody and spirituals rearranged by Jack Perla, and with the Oakland Symphony singing Strauss.
+She also debuted with Baltimore Concert Opera in the role of Principessa di Bouillon in Cilea’s Adriana Lecouvreur, and essayed the roles of Mum in Britten’s Albert Herring with the Princeton Festival, and Olga in semi-staged performances of Eugene Onegin with the Dallas Symphony.

-Wilson is also known internationally as a concert soloist and recitalist.
-Among other concerts she has performed Berlioz’s Les Nuits d’Eté (Slovak State Philharmonic), Beethoven’s 9th Symphony (various orchestras), Haydn’s Theresienmesse (Wexford Opera Festival Orchestra and Vienna’s Consortium Musicum), as well as Haydn’s Missa in Tempore Belli and Schubert’s Mass No. 3 in b-flat major (also with the Consortium Musicum).
-She was a featured soloist in Las voces de Montserrat Caballé in Zaragoza, Spain, and in The Sacred Music of Duke Ellington (Wilmington Jazz Festival) and has presented solo recitals at the US Embassy in Bratislava, the Weidner Center for the Performing Arts in Green Bay, Wisconsin, and the Barocksaal Vienna.
+Ms. Wilson is also known internationally as a concert soloist and recitalist.
+She performed Berlioz’s Les nuits d’été with the Slovak State Philharmonic, Beethoven’s 9th Symphony with the Hartford Symphony Orchestra and the Kennett Square Symphony, Haydn’s Theresienmesse with the Wexford Opera Festival Orchestra and Vienna’s Consortium Musicum, as well as Haydn’s Missa in tempore belli and Schubert’s Mass No. 3 in b-flat major, again with the Consortium Musicum.
+She was a featured soloist in Las voces de Montserrat Caballé in Zaragoza, Spain, and in The Sacred Music of Duke Ellington at the Wilmington Jazz Festival, and has presented solo recitals at the U.S. Embassy in Bratislava, the Weidner Center for the Performing Arts in Wisconsin and the Barocksaal Vienna.

-Wilson holds undergraduate degrees in Music and Spanish from the University of Delaware and a Master of Music and an Artist Diploma from the University of Michigan-Ann Arbor, where she studied with Shirley Verrett and George Shirley.
-She hails from Newark, Delaware and is based in Vienna, Austria.
+Ms. Wilson holds undergraduate degrees in Music and Spanish from the University of Delaware and a Master of Music and an Artist Diploma from the University of Michigan, Ann Arbor, where she studied with Shirley Verrett and George Shirley.

 bottom of page